MET Computer Science Academic Policies Manual

 Effective Summer 2018, current students may change their degree or certificate program through the Program Change Form.
 This online form is for current students who wish to switch either their current degree program to a different degree program or their current certificate program to a different certificate program.
 Students may not change across program type without reapplication.

-1.7 Change in Program Format – MSCIS and MSSD Only
+1.7 Change in Program Format – MSADA, MSCIS, MSHI, and MSSD Only

-When applying to the MS in Computer Information Systems or MS in Software Development program, it is recommend that applicants apply for the format in which they plan to take a majority of their courses.
-It is important that a student updates the Department if they decide to complete their remaining courses in a format different then that specified on their program application.
+When applying to the MS in Applied Data Analytics, MS in Computer Information Systems, MS in Health Informatics, or MS in Software Development program, it is recommended that applicants apply for the format in which they plan to take a majority of their courses.
+It is important that a student updates the Department if they decide to complete their remaining courses in a format different than that specified on their program application.
 That way, the student will receive any important announcements that pertain to that specific format of the program.
-Further, international online students (non U.S. citizens or Permanent Residents) wishing to switch to the on campus format may be subject to policies as set forth by the International Students and Scholars Office and should contact the Department prior to registering for any on campus courses.
+Further, international online students (non-U.S. citizens or Permanent Residents) wishing to switch to the on-campus format may be subject to policies as set forth by the International Students and Scholars Office and should contact the Department prior to registering for any on campus courses.

 1.8 Change in Course Format